 - Prioritize your corrective and preventive actions using a risk-based approach

 - Implement an appropriate corrective and/or preventive action, and

 CAPA training should teach you how to reduce the length and number of investigations.
 Training will also help you master current problem-solving methodologies to identify true root causes, utilizing facts, instead of guesswork or opinion.
-The proper identification of the true root cause of a problem is critical, because otherwise your CAPA plan will fail to fix real problems.
+The proper identification of the exact root cause of a problem is critical because otherwise, your CAPA plan will fail to fix real problems.